Board of Directors

 Chair of Membership and Governance Committee

-University Health Network, Committee Member, Research & Advocacy Committee
+Co-Chair, Research & Advocacy Committee

 Patricia (Patti) Lennox

 Patti has been with the OCC for 7+ years.
 Now retired, she chairs the Successful Aging Advisory Committee of United Way East Ontario-Lanark.
 LC-SAAC is a partnership of donors, interested citizens, service providers, organization representatives, coalition members, business leaders, government, labour, educators and other funders.
-The purpose of the committee is to provide leadership, direction and support to United Way and agencies related to seniors and aging through the development of resources, partnerships, alliances, projects and initiatives within and across sectors.
-The priority goal is: Seniors are able to stay in their homes and remain engaged in the community, and all caregivers feel supported.
-This can be done by reducing the factors that lead to isolation and vulnerability while respecting seniors’ independence and by establishing caregiver support strategies.
+The purpose of the committee is to provide leadership, direction and support to United Way and agencies related to seniors and ageing through the development of resources, partnerships, alliances, projects and initiatives within and across sectors.
+The priority goal is: "Seniors are able to stay in their homes and remain engaged in the community, and all caregivers feel supported.
+This can be done by reducing the factors that lead to isolation and vulnerability while respecting seniors’ independence and by establishing caregiver support strategies."
 Prior to retirement, Patti spent 20 years in health care with VON and Community and Primary Health Care.
 Her primary focus has been caregivers and caregiver support.
 As well, Patti served as School Board Trustee for five years at the Upper Canada District School Board.

 Dana is the Director of Services at Wesway, a not-for-profit respite organization that supports family caregivers living in Thunder Bay or in a rural or remote community in Northern Ontario.
 Dana has been working in the respite field for over 30 years and has focused on creating responsive respite services for family caregivers who are supporting individuals with challenging care needs from birth to senior years.
 She firmly believes that caregivers are the true experts in relation to their care and is committed to ensuring that services are shaped to meet the unique needs and preferences of family caregivers.
-Dana is also a founding member of the International Short Break Association (ISBA), an organization that provides a platform for knowledge exchange, courses of action and working practices within the field of short-breaks (respite) world-wide.
+Dana is also a founding member of the International Short Break Association (ISBA), an organization that provides a platform for knowledge exchange, courses of action and working practices within the field of short breaks (respite) worldwide.